• Home

 No, a cheese grater is not the best tool to use for making zoodles.
 The shredded pieces would be too small to use as a pasta substitute.

-But you could use them to make fudgy zucchini brownies or hash browns!
+But you could use them to make fudgy zucchini brownies or my quick and easy relish.

 Do zucchini noodles taste like pasta?